 Then what shall we say?
 To those who have been born again, we say it is God that hath wrought the mighty and marvelous work of salvation by grace for poor unclean man.
 It was God that taught you, you were a sinner, it was God that taught you, you were lost in sin and a helpless creature in His sight.
 It was God that laid you low and caused you to beg to Him for mercy and t omourn over your lost condition and to realize your helplessness in His sight.
 It was God that heard your cry of anguish, and saw your bitter tears as they fell from your eyes.
-It was God that heard your pleadings for mercy as you felt yourself sinking into endless woe, and He gave to you His only son as your saviour and caused you to realize that he (Christ) had died for you, God.
-There are many things I might say with joy and sorrow, sunshine and cloud, you but all who were chosen and created should present them holy and without blame before the Father in love, yea: it was God that spake peace to your soul, and in a still small voice said "Thy sins are all forgiven thee," thereby causing you to rejoice in spirit and praise God from whom all blessings flow.
-It was God that took away the hard and stony heart and gave you a heart of flesh, in which is Christ formed in you the hope of glory and is the anchor of the soul both sure and steadfast and entereth into that within the veil, whither for us the fore-runner is gone, even Jesus, who is our obedience, and our mediator by whom we have access to the throne of grace, and by His spirit are we enabled to walk in the good works unto which we were created in Christ Jesus, which He (God) hath before ordained that we should walk in them, otherwise we stumble and fall and thereby show-forth the weakness of the flesh.
-Often in our communication and conversations, because of this weakness we are led by the carnal mind to make statements before the public which we do not endorse, we often in writing an obituary will say, so and so departed this life, now we know no man or person is able to depart this life, the word departed means to have taken leave of, and we cannot take leave of this life, but this life (or breath of life) can take leave of this body for the issues of life and of death are in God's hands, and when it is His will that this breath of life should depart from this living soul not an obstacle is in the way..
-Father, mother, relatives and friends with all the physicians available can do nothing but stand back and behold the work of Almighty God.
-Christ had ower to lay down his life and to take it again, but has not.
+It was God that heard your pleadings for mercy as you felt yourself sinking into endless woe, and He gave to you His only son as your saviour and caused you to realize that he (Christ) had died for you, in Him before the world began, that he and the knowledge of the truth and to Adam to Moses even over them that should present them holy and without bear with my imperfections.
+"THE LONE PILGRIM" has many blame before the Father in love, yea: it was God that spake peace to your soul, and in a still small voice said "Thy sins are all forgiven thee," thereby causing you to rejoice in spirit and praise God from them I enjoyed their writings and that I whom all blessings flow.
+It was God that was sure our abode beyond this life would took away the hard and stony heart and gave you a heart of flesh, in which is and is the anchor of the soul both sure and steadfast and entereth into that within the veil, whither for us the fore-runner is gone, even Jesus, who is our obedience, and our mediator by whom we have access to the throne of grace, and by His spirit are we enabled to walk in the good works unto which we were created in